-Is France's deradicalization strategy missing the point? | DW | 14.05.2018
+Is France's deradicalization strategy missing the point? | DW | 12.12.2018

 The government also aims to handle its radicalized prisoners differently.

-Up to 24 of them at a time will be evaluated at the freshly refurbished section at the high-security prison Vendin-le-Vieil in northern France, prison director Vincent Vernet told DW.
+Up to 24 of them at a time will be evaluated at the freshly refurbished section of the high-security prison Vendin-le-Vieil in northern France, prison director Vincent Vernet told DW.

 "We will have eight weeks to question the inmates with a team of educators, probation officers and psychologists.
 We will then either put them in solitary confinement, if they are extremely dangerous and radicalized, or they will be sent to a wing that has its own interdisciplinary team.
 That's for those who don't seem on the brink of committing an attack but could incite others to do so."